apache/kylin/website/_docs30/tutorial/real_time_olap.md

 ## Prepare environment

 ### Install Kafka
-Don’t use HDP 2.2.4’s build-in Kafka as it is too old, stop it first if it is running.
+Don’t use HDP’s build-in Kafka as it is too old, stop it first if it is running.
 Please download Kafka 1.0 binary package from Kafka project page, and then uncompress it under a folder like /usr/local/.

 {% highlight Groff markup %}
 tar -zxvf kafka_2.12-1.0.2.tgz